WiFi 7 vs WiFi 6: Real-World Speed, Benefits, and Should You Upgrade?

 Realistic Expectations: What the Marketing Doesn’t Tell You

-Many WiFi 7 marketing materials tout performance numbers under "best-case" conditions, but most users won’t reach those speeds or capacities.
-Let’s talk about some reasons why you might not see all those eye-popping numbers, and what you should most-likely expect.
+Many WiFi 7 marketing materials tout performance numbers under “best-case” conditions, but most users won’t reach those speeds or capacities.
+Let’s talk about why real-world WiFi 7 performance may not match the speed numbers you see in marketing materials.

 Why We Think WiFi 7 Is Still Worth It